ornao/pp3-bullshit/README.md

 ## Acknowledgements
 - I'd like to thank my mentor Martina for her helpful advice and kind words of encouragment and my boyfriend Ciaran for patiently playing my game again and again helping me find errors"

+## Final thoughts
+This was my favourite of the portfolio projects to complete so far.
+While I found implementing and adapting the card game I know and play through coding difficult, I really enjoyed the problem-solving and out of the box thinking I used to get this game to the finish line.
+I found logically designing the game from start to finish and adding elements to enhance the user experience and robustness of validation extremely rewarding as I could see the improvement in what I was creating.
+While I feel there are functions that could be optimised to make the code more verstaile, I am excited to keep learning and soon be able to get my code to this place.